kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-04-building-game-with-ai.md

 ---
 title: "I made a game with AI and I don't know how to feel about it"
-description: "I spent $20 on Cursor to build a game and realized the actual game was the gameplay of building the game itself."
+description: "I spent $20 on Cursor to build a game and realized the actual game was building the game itself."
 pubDatetime: 2025-06-04T22:00:00-8:00
 tags:
 - gamedev